 Was Clearway a law firm before?

-Yes, back in 2018 Clearway Law was a law firm in Ontario that did family law.
-At one point we had eight part-time contractor lawyers, all called in Ontario.
-Most of the lawyers who worked for us worked remotely (we didn’t have an office space.)
 The idea was to have Clearway Law staff do the consultations (and not offer legal advice) and then send a general retainer to the client.
-If the client was interested in retaining, the lawyer would do a paid “legal advice” consultation, and hopefully, get the retainer agreement signed and collect the money in their trust account.
+If the client is interested in retaining, the lawyer will do a paid “legal advice” consultation and, hopefully, get the retainer agreement signed and collect the money in their trust account.

 We stopped the law firm in 2020 and moved towards being a legal directory.
-Investors had little to no interest in investing in a law firm because non-lawyers cannot own shares in a law firm in Canada.
+Investors had little to no interest in investing in a law firm because non-lawyers could not own shares in a law firm in Canada.
 We needed to be able to raise millions of dollars to achieve our goals of improving access to justice and lawyer accountability in Canada.

 Other interesting legal articles: